arieivs/42/1_born2beroot/README.md

 * VM size: if you're aiming for the bonus, choose 30.8 GB else keep it at 8GB;
 * The size should be [divisible by 512 bytes](https://www.virtualbox.org/ticket/18177) - use the slider;
 * Host key: shortcut which allows you to getting out of the virtual machine when it's capturing your mouse and keyboard (it appears on the right-bottom corner of the window);
-* No GUI is allowed, so you cannot choose Graphical Install - choose just Install (confirm!!).
+* No GUI is allowed, so you cannot choose Graphical Install - choose just Install.

 ### 💡 Debian vs Cent OS
 Debian and Cent OS are both Linux distributions.